 Don't Just Focus on Inputs and Outputs for Safety Performance ImprovementWatch the video

-Not getting 100% success rate for performance improvement?
+Not getting 100% success rate for safety performance improvement?

 The title of this video/ article is: